Advance praise for Congratulations, the Best Is Over!

 Here for It will resonate deeply and joyfully with everyone who has ever felt pushed to the margins, struggled with self-acceptance, or wished to shine more brightly in a dark world.
 Stay here for it–the future may surprise you.

-High-res version of the cover and author photo may be downloaded by clicking on the photos below.
+High-res version of the cover and author photo may be accessed by clicking on the photos below or clicking here.
 Author photos by Katie Simbala.